David Villar Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.4 K/9, which ranks 19th in the league.
+- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.

-- The Royals have the 11th-ranked team ERA across all league pitching staffs (4.00).
+- The Royals have the 10th-ranked team ERA across all league pitching staffs (3.63).

-- Royals pitchers combine to allow seven total home runs at a rate of one per game (to rank 14th in baseball).
+- Royals pitchers combine to give up seven total home runs at a clip of 0.9 per game (to rank 12th in the league).

-- The Royals will look to Keller (0-1) in his second start this season.
+- The Royals will look to Singer (1-0) in his second start this season.

-- In his most recent appearance on Sunday, the righty threw 4 2/3 innings against the Minnesota Twins, giving up two earned runs while surrendering five hits.
+- His most recent time out came on Monday against the Toronto Blue Jays, when the right-hander went five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.